00486100

 When the Department of Education receives a FAFSA application, the application can be selected for a process called Verification.
 Approximately 18% of student applicants are randomly selected for verification by the Department of Education.
 This process ensures that students are receiving correct financial aid offers and prevents students from having to pay back or return financial aid as the result of an incorrect offer.

 If you feel eligibility may be impacted based on a circumstance please contact our office.
 Our office will collect information from you to determine if your situation could impact eligibility.
 If so, documentation will be collected to conduct the review.
-The type of documentation requested will be dependent on the type of appeal submitted, but could include letters from employers, most recent pay stubs, tax forms, court documentation, police records, etc. If you were selected for verification, this process must be complete before Professional Judgement can begin.
+The type of documentation requested will be dependent on the type of appeal submitted, but could include letters from employers, most recent pay stubs, tax forms, court documentation, police records, a student attestation/interview, etc. If you were selected for verification, this process must be complete before Professional Judgement can begin.

 The Federal Direct Student Loan is available for all students who complete a FAFSA.
 Eligibility amounts are as follows: